hijohnmark/python-p3-v2-final-project-template/README.md

+Here’s the updated README reflecting the changes you've made, particularly the use of the `country_id` attribute as a foreign key and the new menu structure for both countries and continents:

+---

 # Travel Tracker - A Streamlined CLI Travel Tracking Tool

 Travel Tracker is an intuitive CLI that allows you to keep track of the countries you've visited all around the world.
 You can organize these countries by continent, rate your experiences there, and add and delete entries as you travel to exciting new destinations.

 ## CLI Overview

 The CLI takes the user through a series of logical steps to add, remove, and view information about database entries related to countries and continents visited.
-The main menu allows the user to exit the program, or navigate to either the countries or continents menu.
+The main menu allows the user to exit the program or navigate to either the countries or continents menu.
 In each of these menus, the user can easily add, delete, or view information about any entries in the database.
-Every menu allows the user to navigate back to the main menu, or to the countries or continents menu direction (eliminating the need to step back and then forward again).
+Each menu allows the user to navigate back to the main menu, or to the countries or continents menu directly (eliminating the need to step back and then forward again).

-This CLI is achieved by implementing a Country and Continent model, where one continent may contain many countries, and each country is given a foreign key that references the continent it belongs to.
+This CLI is achieved by implementing a `Country` and `Continent` model, where one continent may contain many countries, and each country is given a `country_id` as a foreign key that references the continent it belongs to.

 ### Continent Model

-The `continent.py` file contains the Continent class and its methods, which allow it to create a database of visited continents.
-In addition, this class takes name and num_countries (the number of countries in that continent) as attritubes, with an optional id attribute given a default value of 0.
+The `continent.py` file contains the `Continent` class and its methods, which allow it to create a database of visited continents.
+This class takes `name` and `num_countries` (the number of countries in that continent) as attributes, with an optional `id` attribute given a default value of 0.

-The Continent class contains the following methods:
+The `Continent` class contains the following methods:

 1. **`__init__(self, name, num_countries, id=None)`**: Initializes a new `Continent` object with a name, number of countries, and optionally an ID.